-What does The Promise mean?
+What do you think The Promise means?

 Bruce Springsteen: The Promise Meaning